 No. You don’t need a basket!
 You can use a bin, shelf, or keep your items on the table.
 The important point here is to set things up so that you can access it immediately without having to think about it.
 You’ll find that most homeschoolers prefer a basket so that they can move around to any room they’d like, as most of us don’t stay put in one room for homeschooling.
 Do what works for you, sis!

 Do we need to sit around a table for Morning Time?

 Sit wherever you normally sit!
 Oh and by the way, some kids will sit and some will stand on their heads or jump on trampolines. ;0) It doesn’t matter.
 They are still listening.
 The only time we require the children to stay put is for Quran.

 The last thing you need to know about Morning Time for Muslim homeschoolers

 Morning Time brought beauty and simplicity to our homeschool, and baskets and menus brought in the organization we needed as we enjoyed the richness of Quran, Hadith, Nasheed, poetry, songs, and more!

-We’re happy to help you with your Muslim Morning Time!
-Type your email in the box below and receive a gift from us!
+I’m happy to help you with your Morning Basket Time!
+Type your email in the box below and receive a gift from me!

 New to homeschooling?
-Read our Beginner’s Guide to Homeschooling for Muslim Families or grab a Quick Guide from our Free Resource Library if you’re ready to just jump in.
+Read the Beginner’s Guide to Homeschooling for Muslim Families or grab a Quick Guide from my Free Resource Library if you’re ready to just jump in.